 What follows are highlights of its most notable features.

-Asciidoctor uses a set of built-in ERB templates to generate HTML 5 and DocBook 4.5 output that is structurally equivalent to what AsciiDoc produces.
+Asciidoctor uses a set of built-in ERB templates to generate HTML 5 output that is structurally equivalent to what AsciiDoc produces.
 Any of these templates can be replaced by a custom template written in any template language available in the Ruby ecosystem.
 Custom template rendering is handled by the Tilt template abstraction library (among the most popular gems in the Ruby ecosystem).

 Leveraging the Ruby stack isn’t the only benefit of Asciidoctor.
-Unlike the AsciiDoc Python implementation, Asciidoctor parses and renders the source document in discrete steps.
-This makes rendering the document optional and gives Ruby programs the opportunity to extract, add or replace information in the document by interacting with the document object model Asciidoctor assembles.
+Unlike the AsciiDoc Python implementation, Asciidoctor parses and converts the source document in discrete steps.
+This makes converting the document optional and gives Ruby programs the opportunity to extract, add or replace information in the document by interacting with the document object model Asciidoctor assembles.
 Developers can use the full power of the Ruby programming language to play with the content in the document.

 Asciidoctor’s usage is not limited to the Ruby community.
 Thanks to JRuby, a port of Ruby to the JVM, Asciidoctor can be used inside Java applications as well.
 Plugins are available for Apache Maven, Gradle, and Rewrite.
 These plugins are based on the Java integration library for Asciidoctor.